danielepiccone/ng-pageslide/readme.md

 ```
 pageslide = Where the panel should appear (right,left,top,bottom)
 ps-speed = The speed of the transition (optional)
+ps-open  = true/false used to open and close the panel (optional)
+ps-target = "#target" used when using pageslide as an element
 ```

 ## Licensing